sunface/rust-by-practice/en/src/newtype-sized.md

 }
 ```

-6. 🌟🌟 There are a few preserved alias in Rust, one of which can be used in `impl` blocks.
+6. 🌟🌟 There are a few preserved aliases in Rust, one of which can be used in `impl` blocks.
 ```rust,editable
 enum VeryVerboseEnumOfThingsToDoWithNumbers {
     Add,